 The denizens of baseball were impressed enough with that and all Satchel’s other achievements that they inducted him into the Hall of Fame in 1971, the first vintage Negro Leaguer to be voted into this most exclusive club.

-Paige, Satchel and David Lipman.
-Maybe I’ll Pitch Forever: A Great Baseball Player Tells the Hilarious Story Behind the Legend.
-Lincoln: University of Nebraska Press, 1993.
+2 Satchel Paige and David Lipman, Maybe I’ll Pitch Forever: A Great Baseball Player Tells the Hilarious Story Behind the Legend (Lincoln: University of Nebraska Press, 1993), 16 and 19.

-Ribowsky, Mark.
-Don’t Look Back: Satchel Paige in the Shadows of Baseball.
-New York: Simon & Schuster, 1994.
+5 Maybe I’ll Pitch Forever, 26; and Mark Ribowsky, Don’t Look Back: Satchel Paige in the Shadows of Baseball (New York: Simon & Schuster, 1994), 34.

 6 Maybe I’ll Pitch Forever, 24 and 26.